 Even in this internet age local newspapers are widely read, and writing to your local newspaper can be a good way of drawing their editors attention to an issue, and also of showing to other readers that there are many who still oppose Brexit.

-Letters to local newspapers need to be kept short – 200 words is the maximum allowed by most papers – be polite factual, and to be effective need to be sharply focused on one issue.
-There are some useful pointers here.
+Letters to local newspapers need to be kept short – 250 words is the maximum allowed by some papers – be polite factual, and to be effective need to be sharply focused on one issue.
+Where possible focus on local issues, such as the services, environmental protection, jobs.
+Challenge/support Brexit related articles, or comment on articles you find in the newspaper.
+Here is a letter from one of our members that was the featured letter in the Cambridge news on 24 May 2018.

-There are several newspapers in our region, but in Cambridge we have:
+There are several newspapers in our region, including:

 If you are a student you can also write articles for student newspapers, as well as sending in letters.
 In Cambridge the main student newspapers are: